 SECTION 1: CODE OF ETHICS

-TRU Global Inc. (hereafter “TRU” or the “Company”) has made a commitment to provide the finest direct sales experience backed by impeccable service to its, TRU Customers/Members, Partners.
+TRU International Inc. (hereafter “TRU” or the “Company”) has made a commitment to provide the finest direct sales experience backed by impeccable service to its, TRU Customers/Members, Partners.
 In turn, the Company expects Partners to reflect that image in their relationships with Customers/Members and fellow Partners.